 To commemorate the late King of Thailand the Bangkok Mass Transit System Public Company Limited allow all fathers to travel free when accompanied by their children to encourage family bonding time!

 We know that everyone has their own special way to show Dad how much they appreciate all he does for them.
 However, if you’re running short of ideas, here are a few inspirations to help your kids spoil their father:

 - Take him tech shopping.
-You may find the only shop he has to stop at in a mall is the new dedicated official Apple store in Icon Siam!
+You may find the only shop he has to stop at is the official Apple stores in Icon Siam or Central World!